 To make the light level at which the LED switches on adjustable, you will also need a 100k trimpot.

-Two circuit diagrams have been included.
+Two automatic light circuit diagrams have been included.
 The first diagram shows the automatic light circuit using a fixed light level to automatically switch the LED on.
 The second circuit adds a trimpot to make the level at which the LED switches on adjustable.

 The LM741 IC is housed in a 8-pin DIP, so normal DIP IC pin numbering applies to it.
 If using a bright LED, place the LED away from the LDR.
 A photo of the completed breadboard circuit is shown below.
 Click the photo for a bigger image.